Carter-Ruck has a global reputation.

 - Charities and other NGOs

-Defamation – libel and slander: frequently asked questions
+Defamation – libel and slander FAQs

 The law of defamation, libel and slander can be complex and is invariably highly fact-specific.
 This Q&A is designed to provide guidance only.
 If you believe you or your business have been the victim of a libel or slander, or where you are aware that an attack on your reputation is imminent (most obviously, but by no means exclusively, in the media or otherwise online), you should seek immediate advice from specialist media lawyers.
 Our lawyers’ profiles can be viewed here.